 Flanderization: Arguably, Eustace Bagge.
 He has always been a greedy, selfish jerk, but he was mostly just annoyed and passive in the earlier episodes.
 In "Demon in the Mattress", he even follows Courage's plan to get rid of the demon inside Muriel (see Crowning Moment of Funny).
 He failed at first, but he did attempt to try again.
 Cut to one of the last episodes, "Ball of Revenge", where he tries to kill Courage by inviting all the major, and some not even that major villains.

-For the Evulz: Most of the villains have some reason for what they do.
+For the Evulz: Many of the villains have some logical reason for what they do.
 Usually Eustace disturbs something that should not be disturbed.
 LeQuack has Greed, The Chicken from outer space is invading (at least the first time).
-Katz on the other hand is just trying to kill people for his own amusement (usually).
+Katz, Benton Tarantella and few others on the other hand are just trying to kill people for their own amusement (usually).

 Freudian Excuse: Sure Eustace is mean, but he might be less so if his mother or older brother treated him better.